finbourne/horizon-sdk-csharp/sdk/docs/IntegrationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<IntegrationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<IntegrationsApi>();
             var instanceId = "instanceId_example";  // string | Identifier of the instance
             var integration = "integration_example";  // string | The type of the integration e.g. \"copp-clark\".